-C. After obtaining approval and completing specimen collection, call the laboratory to schedule a pickup (707.784.4410).
+C. After completing specimen collection, call the laboratory to schedule a pickup ( 784-4410).

-D. Specimens must be accompanied by the laboratory’s requisition form and a California PUI number.
+D. Specimens must be accompanied by the single-specimen requisition form or the batch requisition form.

 E. Specimens will be tested at the laboratory by the next day after receipt unless the number exceeds testing capacity.
 Specimens may be routed to the Viral and Rickettsial Disease Laboratory (VRDL) or the University of California at San Francisco (UCSF)/Chan Zuckerberg Biohub (CZ Biohub) for surge testing.

 WEEKEND (SATURDAY-SUNDAY) SCHEDULE

 Laboratory support on the weekend is restricted to the coverage explained below.
 Because of the number of pickup requests over a large geographic area, courier services on the weekends are limited.
 Providers may store the specimens refrigerated or frozen (if holding time will be >72 hours before testing) for a pickup by a NSYM PHL courier on Monday.

 A. The laboratory will be open to receive specimens from 9 am to 12 pm on Saturday.
 The laboratory will NOT be answering telephone calls during this time but will be available to accept specimens at 2201 Courage Drive, MS 9-200 (2nd floor), Fairfield, CA 94533.
 Upon arrival, please call the weekend security officer at (707) 501-7645 to be escorted to the specimen drop-off refrigerator.

-B. Specimens must be accompanied by the laboratory’s requisition form and include a California PUI number assigned by a LHD.
+B. Specimens must be accompanied by the laboratory’s single-specimen requisition form or the batch requisition form.

 C. Specimens received during the Saturday drop-off window will be tested by end of day Sunday.